Drogue parachute: Stability

-Drogue parachutes may also be used to help stabilise direction of an object in flight, such as a thrown RKG-3 anti-tank grenade.
-It is often used to gain control of very fast descents, including those of spacecraft during atmospheric reentry, examples include the Boeing X-37 spaceplane.
+Drogue parachutes may also be used to help stabilise direction of objects in flight, such as thrown RKG-3 anti-tank grenades or air-dropped bombs.
+Stall recovery parachutes are used to mitigate risk of uncontrollable spins during airworthiness flight testing.
 It has been used for similar purposes when applied to several nuclear bombs, such as the B61 and B83, slowing the weapon's descent to provide the aircraft that dropped it enough time to escape the nuclear blast.
-In 2022, Rocket Lab utilized a drogue chute to slow the descent of its Electron booster's primary stage, after which the stage was hooked mid-descent by a helicopter.

 Drogue parachutes have found use on ejection seats to both stabilise and to slow down almost immediately following deployment, examples include the ACES II personal escape system.
-Similarly, a number of escape capsules, used on both supersonic aircraft and spacecraft, have employed drogue parachutes both for stability and braking, allowing either a main chute to be deployed or for the pilot to exit the capsule and use a personal parachute.
-Some high altitude rockets have used drogue chutes as part of a dual-deployment system, subsequently deploying a main parachute to control and slow their descent.
+Similarly, a number of escape capsules, used on both supersonic aircraft and spacecraft, have employed drogue parachutes both for stability and braking, allowing either a main chute to be deployed or for the pilot to exit the capsule and use a personal parachute.Drogue parachutes remain a key technology for spaceflight, because they can be used to gain control of very fast descents, including those of spacecraft during atmospheric entry.
+They are usually deployed until having established entry conditions that allow for the use of main parachutes or retropropulsion.
+These include the Boeing X-37 spaceplane, SpaceX Dragon capsules and fairing halves, Rocket Lab Electron first stages, ISRO's Gaganyaan modules and the Chang'e 5 re-entry craft.
+The Stardust and OSIRIS-REx sample return capsules and all successful Mars landing missions as of January 2024 used supersonic drogue parachutes.
+Some high-altitude rockets have also used drogue chutes as part of a dual-deployment system, subsequently deploying a main parachute to control and slow their descent.